jetteezhou/jetteezhou.github.io/index.md

 ## About Me

 I am a Ph.D. student jointly trained at Beijing Jiaotong University and the Institute of Automation, Chinese Academy of Sciences.
-My research focuses on embodied artificial intelligence and multimodal large language models, with a primary emphasis on embodied cognition, task planning, and decision-making.
+My research focuses on **Embodied Artificial Intelligence (EAI)** and  **Multimodal Large Language Models(MLLMs)**, with a primary emphasis on embodied cognition, task planning, and decision-making.

-## Research Interests

-- **Embodied AI:** embodied cognition, task planning, and decision-making
-- **MLLM:** pre-train, SFT, and RL training

 ## News